AaLl86/retroware/README.md

   </li>
 </ul>

+## Compiled binaries
+The "bin" folder of this repro contains the compiled binaries created from the source code.
+Use them at your own risk.

 <h2>License</h2>
 All the tools and code included in this repository are distributed using the "AaLl86" license :-).
 So, basically, you are free to use, redistribute and modify the code <b>BUT</b> only under the following conditions:
 <ol>